Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 Anteckningar på plats.md

 	- A lot of money flowing into entrepreneurial ecosystems are from family firms
 - Lead sustainability and social engagement
 	- Strong agenda in family firms on this, including philanthropy
+	- You care about your reputation.
+Ex in Sweden, everyone knows eachother because its a smaller country
 	- Because they care about their immediate environment